-The Congress of the Humanities and Social Science will take place at The University of British Columbia, from June 1 to 7, 2019.
+The Congress of the Humanities and Social Science took place at The University of British Columbia, from June 1 to 7, 2019.

 What is Congress?